499-Donkey/Donkey.ai/README.md

 - **Customizable Summaries:** Generate interactive summaries tailored to user preferences.
 - **Interactive Queries:** Enable users to search for specific information within videos using natural language queries.

+## Requirements

+To run this project, you need to create a `.env` file in the server directory with the following environment variables:

+- `MONGO_CONNECTION_STRING`: Your MongoDB connection string.
+- `PORT`: The port number for the server to listen on.
+- `OPEN_AI_KEY`: Your OpenAI API key.
+- `SESSION_SECRET`: A secret key for session management.

+Example `.env` file:

 ## Getting Started

 To get started with Donkey.AI, follow these steps: